sahilpawarr/sahilpawarrr.github.io/content/Champawat field notes (conflict 2024-07-12-15-39-05).md

 [[Champawat]]

-- All shops named after surnames -- Tiwari, Pandey, Chaubeji mishtann -- Connotation to caste?
+- All shops named after surnames -- tiwari, Pandey, chaubeji mishtann -- connotation to caste?
 - Is there a caste based segregation within the town and is it based on geography -- people on hills vs people in the valley
 - Lack of public transport and the perception of the residents around it

 Schools:
-- GGIS Champawat
+Ggis champawat
-- Khimtoli
+Khimtoli
-- Khetikhan
+Khetikhan
-- Dhunaghat
+Dhunaghat

 Intervention:
 GGIS Champawat:
 - grouping with friends
 - reluctance to coming in the front and speaking up

-Khimtoli -
+Khimtoli-
 - insistence on wanting to read and learn English
 - Girls having a reluctance to group up with guys

 Dhunaghat:
--

 ### what's the point of getting sahmati